Glacitecture-Studios/.github/profile/README.md

 We believe in clarity, *especially* when it comes to open and closed development.
 Thus:
 - All projects here will have their source availability explicitly declared.
-- Any commercial or closed-source projects will not have their store/download pages linked here. (you will have to search them yourself, sorry!)
+- What do we mean by 'source-available'?
+Essentially: source-available projects will have their source-code accessible, readable, probable, clonable, basically whatever, EXCEPT you won't be able to contribute to them.
+They are purely read-only.

 ## 🤵‍♂️ Interested in Joining Us?